claimsecond/kottans_frontend/readme.md

 Udacity course is good one.
 Very straightforward and gives a solid background in using github.
 After this course try.github.io is needed just to repeat basic concepts once again from different point of view.
 Highly recommend additional reading [Git на практике](https://sohabr.net/habr/post/342116/) which is describing how it looks like on practice.

+* handling conflicts
+* not sure there was something like that
+* I think there's stiil a lot to learn to do something with what I learned

 ---